After my retirement since Jan/2025, I might start teaching one online course per semester starting in Fall 2025

 Students officially registered in this class should login in Canvas and participate in the forum that will be shown in the first week.
 Students that do not participate in this forum risk being dropped from the class.

-There is no book required but I might have some suggestions if you need.
+There is no book required but you will see some suggestions in the syllabus when you login to the class.
 You will find some suggested websites that you should visit during the class

 Course Description: